SUNY Downstate Medical Center

 Section I, GME Policies and Procedures:

 GME at SUNY Downstate is governed by a set of policies and procedures developed and approved by the GME Committee, GME Office, as well as by SUNY and SUNY Downstate Medical Center.
 Many of these policies and procedures address requirements of the ACGME, Health Care Financing Agency, NYS Department of Health, JCAHO and other regulatory agencies.
-These include Credentialing Policy, Evaluation Policy, Academic Grievance and Due Process Policy and Procedures, applicable New York State Laws and Regulations, University polices and procedures, etc. This information is of interest to all SUNY Downstate interns, residents and fellows.
+These include Polices on Credentialing, Evaluation, Complaints and Concerns, Impairment etc., GME Procedures, applicable New York State Laws and Regulations, and University Polices and Procedures.
+Some policies and procedures are accessed through the links on the right hand menu.
+Recently reviewed policies are accessed through the Policies and Procedures link on the left.
+This information is of interest to all SUNY Downstate interns, residents and fellows.

 Section II, General Information: